mozilla-releng/relengdocs/procedures/accounts_setup.md

 cn=scm_firefoxci,ou=groups,dc=mozilla
 cn=vpn_releng_loan,ou=groups,dc=mozilla
 ```
+You can view your LDAP groups by accessing the [SSO info page](https://sso.mozilla.com/info)
 ### Jumphosts

 To access any of Release Engineering, Taskcluster, and Release Operations hosts directly, you will need to go through VPN -> a Jumphost machine -> Separate MFA -> your target host.